Plant Red, White and Blue Flowers

 Choose White Flowers

-Many species of red flowers, such as begonia and rose, also grow as white ones.
+Many types of red flowers, such as begonia and rose, are also available in white.
 Creamy magnolia, hydrangea and gardenia blossoms, and spikes of white iris and gladiolus can become part of a red, white and blue display, too.

 - Cleome